Sam Masters: Career

 Masters got his first start in the Speedway Grand Prix World Championship series in 2015 when he was given the Wildcard spot for the 12th and final round of the season to be held at the Etihad Stadium in Melbourne (where he finished 12th with 5 points).
 He was involved in a heated clash with triple World Champion Nicki Pedersen at the end of Heat 8.
 Unhappy that Pedersen had squeezed him close to the wall on the back straight, the two exchanged words at the pit gate.
 Then as Masters was walking back to his pit he was confronted by Pedersen's mechanic Marek Hu.
 More words were exchanged and Masters punched Hu before being led away.
 For his actions Masters was fined by the FIM.

-He was part of the Edinburgh team that won the League titla again in 2014 and the Premier League Four-Team Championship final, which was held on 1 October 2015, at the Media Prime Arena.
+Masters was part of the Edinburgh team that won the League titla again in 2014 and the Premier League Four-Team Championship final, which was held on 1 October 2015, at the Media Prime Arena.

-On 14 January 2017, Sam Masters won his first Australian Championship when he took out the 4-round series.
+On 14 January 2017, Masters won his first Australian Championship when he took out the 4-round series.
 Masters scored 58 points over the 4 rounds, including winning Round 2 at Olympic Park in Mildura, to defeat Justin Sedgmen (55) and Davey Watt (50).
 Masters was crowned the champion at his home track, the Loxford Park Speedway in Kurri Kurri located south of Newcastle.

-In 2022, he rode for the Wolverhampton Wolves (he joined Wolverhampton in 2016) in the SGB Premiership 2022 and for the Edinburgh Monarchs in the SGB Championship 2022.
+In 2022, Masters rode for the Wolverhampton Wolves (he joined Wolverhampton in 2016) in the SGB Premiership 2022 and for the Edinburgh Monarchs in the SGB Championship 2022.
 Also in 2022, he won the Championship rider's title for the second time and recorded the highest Championship average riding for Edinburgh but suffered a broken collarbone on Wolves duty.

-In 2023, he signed for Wolves for the 7th consecutive season, competing in the SGB Premiership 2023, taking the captaincy role and earning a testimonial meeting.
+In 2023, Masters signed for Wolves for the 7th consecutive season, competing in the SGB Premiership 2023, taking the captaincy role and earning a testimonial meeting.
 He also joined Oxford Cheetahs in the SGB Championship 2023.

-He re-signed for Oxford for 2024 and moved from Wolves (following their closure) to Leicester in the Premiership.
+Masters re-signed for Oxford for 2024 and moved from Wolves (following their closure) to Leicester in the Premiership.
 He was made captain for Oxford Cheetahs in the absence of Scott Nicholls for the start of the 2025 season.
 In 2025, he helped Leicester defeat King's Lynn to win the Knockout Cup.